Skip to content

 Student Newspaper (The Lancer Ledger)

-Advisor: Mrs. Gleason
+Advisor: Mrs. Walker

 The Lancer Ledger is our middle school run student newspaper.
 Students who have an interest in the newspaper can participate in positions including editor, reporter, opinion writer, photographer and comic artist.
 Students can work on the newspaper in the art room before or after school or independently.
-Interested students should see Mrs. Gleason for more information.
+Interested students should see Mrs. Walker for more information.

 Yearbook